KuCoin Shares (KCS) Reaches Market Cap of $93.73 Million

-KuCoin Shares (KCS) traded flat against the dollar during the 24-hour period ending at 19:00 PM Eastern on April 17th.
-During the last seven days, KuCoin Shares has traded flat against the dollar.
-One KuCoin Shares coin can currently be bought for $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.
-KuCoin Shares has a market cap of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.
+KuCoin Shares (KCS) traded flat against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on April 21st.
+One KuCoin Shares coin can now be bought for $1.17 or 0.00002994 BTC on exchanges.
+In the last week, KuCoin Shares has traded flat against the U.S. dollar.
+KuCoin Shares has a total market capitalization of $93.73 million and approximately $7.88 million worth of KuCoin Shares was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.